-British police find 39 bodies in a truck container
+British police find 39 dead in truck container, arrest driver

 In Britain’s biggest illegal immigrant tragedy in 2000, British customs officials found the bodies of 58 Chinese people crammed into a tomato truck at the southern port of Dover.

-Reporting by Michael Holden; Editing by Guy Faulconbridge and Alex Richardson
+Writing by Michael Holden; Additional reporting by William Schomberg and Kate Holton in London and Angel Krasimirov in Sofia; Editing by Guy Faulconbridge and Alex Richardson